sibihaseb/TalantStars/replit.md

 - **CLEAN UI**: Acting details now only shows acting-specific questions without duplication
 - **RESULT**: ✅ Acting details page now shows only relevant acting questions without basic profile duplicates

+### Question Duplication Fix - Complete Resolution (July 18, 2025)
+- **CRITICAL ISSUE**: Questions were appearing twice - once in the label and once in the placeholder/form field
+- **ROOT CAUSE**: Multiple sources of duplication in form rendering:
+  - `renderDynamicFormField` was using question text in placeholders
+  - `renderMultiSelectField` was creating its own labels when labels were already created by parent
+  - `renderCustomField` was also creating duplicate labels
+- **COMPREHENSIVE FIX**: Complete overhaul of form field rendering to eliminate all duplications:
+  - Updated all placeholder texts to be generic instead of repeating question text
+  - Removed duplicate label creation from `renderMultiSelectField` function
+  - Removed duplicate label creation from `renderCustomField` function
+  - Ensured all field types (text, number, textarea, select, checkbox, multiselect, boolean) have generic placeholders
+- **PLACEHOLDER UPDATES**:
+  - Text fields: "Enter your response..."
+  - Number fields: "Enter a number..."
+  - Textarea fields: "Enter your response..."
+  - Select fields: "Select an option..."
+  - Checkbox/Multiselect: "Select options..."
+  - Custom fields: "Add custom option..."
+- **RESULT**: ✅ Complete elimination of question duplication across all form field types and rendering functions

 ### Comprehensive Automated Testing and Self-Fixing System Implementation (July 17, 2025)
 - **REVOLUTIONARY SUCCESS**: Implemented comprehensive automated testing system with self-fixing capabilities that continuously monitors and auto-repairs platform issues
 - **Automated Testing Engine**: Created AutomatedTestingSystem class with 8 core test suites: